Joystream/joystream/meetings/rome/README.md

 1. In terms of `schemas`, we still need to implement channel as a property of a video (`channel-id`).
 2. Alex needs 1-2 more days of work on channel creation/editing for Pioneer.
 3. Channel curation and moderation does not need to be implemented in Pioneer.
 The ability to delete channels through `sudo` will be added post Rome release.
 4. Content creation and editing in Pioneer needs 3 more days of work by Alex.
-The UI and styling is already complete.
+The UI and styling are already complete.
 5. Content consumption and exploration on Pioneer will need about half a day more work.
 We will not be including pagination on launch.